ptirupat/ThoughtViz/README.md

 * Download the EEG data from [here](https://drive.google.com/open?id=1atP9CsjWIT-hg3fX--fcC1hg0uvg9bEH)
 * Extract it and place it in the project folder (.../ThoughtViz/data)

+## Image Data

+* Downwload the images used to train the models from [here](https://drive.google.com/open?id=1x32IulYeBVmkshEKweijMX3DK1Wu8odx)
+* Extract them and palce it in the images folder (.../ThoughtViz/training/images)

 ## Trained Models

 * Download the trained EEG Classification from [here](https://drive.google.com/open?id=1cq8RTBiwqO-Jo0TZjBNlRHZEhjKDknKP)